KeyCreator

 KeyCreator is a commercial software application for 2D and 3D computer-aided design (CAD) and drafting available since 2004.

 History

 KeyCreator is a non-parametric, non-history based, "direct" 2D/3D solid modeling CAD program.
-Originally known as CADKEY, it was first released in 1984, running on DOS, UNIX and Microsoft Windows operating systems.
+Originally known as CADKEY, it was first released in 1984 for MS-DOS and UNIX, then later for Windows.
 It was among the first CAD programs with 3D capabilities for personal computers.
 Besides solid modeling, KeyCreator is also capable of wire-frame and surface modeling, as well as drafting.

 Design

 File formats and versions

 KeyCreator’s native file format is .ckd.

 Languages

 KeyCreator is available for English, German, French, Italian, Spanish, Japanese, and Brazilian Portuguese.

 Extensions

 KeyCreator is capable of translating and editing the following file formats from other CAD software: